Is Takayama Worth Visiting in 2026? Honest Advice Before You Detour

 Does it work as a Tokyo day trip?
 No. It is too far for a comfortable one-day visit.

 How much time do you need?
 One night is ideal.
-A rushed half day is possible only if you are already nearby.
+A rushed half day works only if you are already nearby.

 Is it better with Shirakawa-go?
 Usually yes.
 The combination makes the detour feel more worthwhile.